October 5, 2020

 But...how can a marketing team focus on strategic planning when they can’t even meet in person?
 It goes without saying that teams need to be able to communicate and collaborate seamlessly on objectives, plans, and initiatives across individuals and teams, pandemic or no pandemic.
 And that’s where enterprise work management technology comes in.
 It enables remote and recently dispersed marketers to adjust to the new realities of agile, responsive, continuous planning—while maintaining a focus on long-term business objectives.

 As a recognized leader in this space, Workfront integrates the entire martech stack, giving everyone visibility into projects and initiatives across the business, whether they’re working in a nearly empty office or from a crowded kitchen table.
-And with Workfront Scenario Planner, marketers can quickly, easily, and accurately create and compare different scenarios to support the decision-making process.
+And with strategic planning tools like Workfront Scenario Planner, marketers can quickly, easily, and accurately create and compare different scenarios to support the decision-making process.
 They can swiftly weigh their options before putting plans into practice, eliminating guesswork and instilling confidence that their decisions will deliver the right outcomes for the business.

 It’s time for marketers to lead business revival.